philippemerle/tosca-implementation-landscape/README.md

   * **![GitHub](icons/GitHub.png)**: This link points to the GitHub repository hosting the open source code for the TOSCA implementation.
   * **![SaaS](icons/SaaS.png)**: This link points to the address where the Software-as-Service is deployed.

 All these TOSCA implementations are part of a global TOSCA ecosystem.
 To understand this ecosystem, this is important to capture the relationships between these TOSCA implementations.
-Following lists five  types of pertinent relationships (represented by tagged arrows in the big picture):
+Following lists six types of pertinent relationships (represented by tagged arrows in the big picture):
 * **`<<contributes>>`**: An EU funded project contributed to the development of a TOSCA software tool.
 For instance, **RADON** EU project contributed to **OpenTOSCA** orchestrator.
 * **`<<hosts>>`**: An open source community (or EU project) hosts a TOSCA implementation.
 For instance, **OpenStack** hosts **tosca-parser**, **Heat-Translator** and **Tacker** open source projects.
 * **`<<uses>>`**: A source implementation uses another target implementation.
 For instance, **Alien4Cloud** modeling tool uses both **Cloudify** and **Yorc** as TOSCA orchestrators.
 * **`<<plugins>>`**: A source implementation is a plugin of another target implementation.
 For instance, **MSO4SC HPC** is a plugin for **Cloudify** orchestrator.
 * **`<<same ecosystem>>`**: Two independent TOSCA implementations are developed jointly.
 For instance, both **Eclipse Winery** and **OpenTOSCA** are developed by the same academia research group.
+* **`<<applied to>>`**: A source implementation is applied to another target implementation.
+For instance, my [**TOSCA toolbox**](https://github.com/Orange-OpenSource/Cloudnet-TOSCA-toolbox) was applied to all examples provided by **TORCH** and **xOpera Opera** orchestrators.

 All these pieces of information are stored in the [TOSCA Implementation Landscape dataset](TOSCA-Implementation-Landscape.yaml).